 -

-Additional information on style guides is available from Melanie Guentzel, director of graduate student services, or Bryce Kutcher, format reviewer and ETD support.
+Additional information on style guides is available from Melanie Guentzel, director of graduate student services, or the format reviewer.

 Regardless of the disciplinary style guidelines selected for a culminating project, certain specifications and guidelines must be adhered to.